FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/examples/metadata_examples/data_generator_example.md

 ## Scenario

-Our providers name is ACME.
-ACME has provides a metadata file that includes the name of the entity that is generating the data.
+Our provider's name is ACME, and they provide a metadata file that includes the name of the entity that is generating the data.

 ### Supplied Metadata